Timewize

 Sign 03

-Reporting, summaries, and triage work that follows a recognisable pattern
+Reporting and triage work that follows a clear pattern

 How to think about the decision properly